brokenhandsio/swift-webauthn-guide/README.md

 )
 ```

 Finally if `webAuthn.finishAuthentication` returns without throwing an error we know the login attempt was successful.
-We can now update the Passkey's `currentSignCount`, sign in the user and return a response:
+We can now update the Passkey's `currentSignCount`, sign in the user and return a response just after the call to `req.webAuthn.finishAuthentication`:

 ```swift
 credential.currentSignCount = verifiedAuthentication.newSignCount